froserov/froserov/README.md

 💡 **About Me**

-I am a Data & Analytics professional with 6+ years of experience in Business Intelligence, Data Science, and Machine Learning Operations (MLOps).
+I am a Data & Analytics professional with 6+ years of experience in Business Intelligence, Data Science, and Machine Learning Operations.
 My passion lies in turning raw data into actionable insights that drive business growth and decision-making.

-BI & Analytics: Expert in SQL, Python, Power BI, Tableau, and Airflow.
+BI & Analytics: Expert in SQL, Python, Power BI and Airflow.
 Machine Learning: Developed recommendation systems, customer segmentation models, and predictive analytics.
-MLOps & Cloud: Experience in Databricks, MLflow, AWS, and Azure for scalable ML deployments.
+MLOps & Cloud: Experience in Databricks, AWS, and Azure for scalable ML deployments.
 Consulting & Strategy: Delivered data-driven solutions for financial institutions, loyalty programs, and digital banking.